 You’ll also want to check your lease agreement to see if it contains language about subletting.
 If it doesn’t, talk with your landlord about drawing up an addendum to a lease agreement to allow for a sublease.
 Because the tenant and subtenant relationship is removed from the original lease, subletting is not advised without landlord approval.
 When you sublet an apartment to a subtenant (sublessee), that new renter will want permission from the landlord to use all spaces noted on the original lease (private and common) as the original contracting tenant would.
-Remember that subletting may not get the green light from a property manager or landlord.
+Remember that subletting may not get your landlord’s consent.

 Tenants who need to convince a landlord to allow a subtenant may want to conduct interviews with a new renter first and perform a background check on viable candidates.
 There are also services available that can help renters run credit reports and other verifications on subtenants.
 Being able to vouch for a sublessee could help persuade a landlord to allow subletting.
 Renters with original lease agreements that permit subtenants may not have to convince a landlord of a new tenant’s suitability.
 However, you should still do your due diligence and request a credit and background check as well as references for any potential subtenant.
 After all, your name remains on the original lease and you don’t want to be slammed with late fees if your sublessee stops paying.

 Keep in mind that some landlords will charge the original tenant a fee to sublease.
 However, many state and local laws limit or prohibit landlord-imposed fees for subleasing.

 Tenants who want to sublet their apartments would be wise to draw up a subletting agreement for the new tenant to sign.
 This helps ensure the sublessee will take care of the property and pay all rents and fees to the sublessor, who is still bound to the original lease terms in the rental agreement that they signed with the landlord.
 Sublease agreements can also include instructions for mailing monthly rent payments.
 If you are only subleasing for a short period of time, the agreement should also include the start and end date of the new tenancy.
 There are templates available online that you can use as a starting off point.

 If your landlord approves subletting and you’ve found someone perfect to sign a sublease agreement, having the new tenant move in is the next step.
-Many renters require subtenants to complete a rental inspection checklist upon move-in to document the property’s condition.
-These checklists sometimes have space to document the property’s move-out condition too.
+Many renters require subtenants to complete a rental unit inspection checklist upon move in to document the property’s condition.
+These checklists sometimes have space to document the property’s move-out condition, too.
 When added as addendums to sublease agreements, rental inspection checklists can help a sublessor hold a sublessee liable for damages caused during the sublet period.